GivenMaake/AStar_Java/README.txt

 1.2.
 Extract a downloaded zip file to your local disk using any of your zip extraction tool.
 1.3.
 Open Intellij Idea 13.1.3 IDE.
 1.4.
 Navigate to 'File' > 'Import Project'.
 1.5.
-Navigate to the location where you extracted the above mentioned zip file and click 'Ok'.
+Navigate to the location where you extracted the above mentioned zip file

+(NOTE: MAKE SURE TO SELECT THE 'ROOT' FOLDER OF THIS PROJECT, *EXTRACTION TOOLS MAY CREATE A FOLDER WITH THE SAME NAME AS THE PROJECT ROOT FOLDER NAME, SELECTING THE FOLDER ABOVE THE ROOT FOLDER OF THE PROJECT MAY CAUSE THIS PROJECT TO FAIL LOCATING txt FILES THAT ARE WITHIN ITS ROOT FOLDER, RESULTING IN ERRORS)

 1.6.
+After the correct root folder of the project is selected then click 'Ok'.
+1.7.
 Click 'Next' on all dialogs that will appear till 'Finish'

 2. Running the project: